Unified commercial engines

+Is it time to suspend belief in rigid functional silos that are destroying value in your business and focus on more innovative management of commercial and operational disciplines required to adapt and grow?
 Driving relentless, systematic growth and rigorous execution at scale doesn't happen by accident: it's diligently planned and managed.
-It's based on discipline, evidence and effective, unified operations.
+It's based on discipline, evidence, connected capability and unified operations.

 Most CEO's look to their 'front-end' commercial operations to drive growth, revenue and capital asset value.
 And, forward thinking organisations have made significant commercial gains by focusing on their customers, leveraging emerging technologies and exploiting new business models.
 Despite these advances orthodox functional siloes are limiting growth and commercial success.
 Consequently, business leaders are now re-shaping their organisations, uinifying commercial operations to provide streamlined customer experiences.
 There is now renewed focus on how to systematically drive cost efficiencies, revenue and cash flow throughout all customer and market facing operations.
 And, leaders are also placing particular emphasis on how to systematically manage capital assets and intellectual capital that drive differential advantage 'in market'.

 New, unified commercial operations offer considerable benefits.
 Some estimates suggest between 5 and 15 percent growth and 10 to 30 percent reduction in marketing costs alone.

 To realise these kinds of benefits there are two key questions to answer: